cloudera-labs/cloudera.cluster/README.md

 - Ubuntu 18.04 LTS (Bionic Beaver)
 - Ubuntu 20.04 LTS (Focal Fossa)

-> While the collection's plugins and roles can be used to deploy CDH 5.x and CDH 6.x environments, it is only possible to install a subset of their supported platform components (i.e JDK and database versions) using this tooling.

 ## Operational Features

+> [!WARNING]
-> **NOTE:** These operational features are deprecated as of version 4.x.
+> These operational features are deprecated as of version 4.x.
 If you want to use or build similar features and functions, head over to the [Discussions](https://github.com/cloudera-labs/cloudera.cluster/discussions) to learn more about using the collection to achieve your platform operations needs.

 This collection includes support for: